Callaway Went Thataway: Plot

-Mike Frye (MacMurray) and Deborah Patterson (McGuire), co-owners of an advertising firm, have a big hit when they recycle some old Western films starring "Smoky" Callaway (Keel) for a new television audience.
-Tom Lorrison (Fay Roope), the show's sponsor, is eager to make more films, but nobody has seen Smoky in ten years.
-Under intense pressure to produce the star, Frye hires Smoky's agent, Georgie Markham (Jesse White), to go look for him.
+Mike Frye and Deborah Patterson, co-owners of an advertising firm, have a big hit when they recycle some old Western films starring "Smoky" Callaway (played by Keel) for a new television audience.
+Tom Lorrison, the show's sponsor, is eager to make more films, but nobody has seen Smoky in ten years.
+Under intense pressure to produce the star, Frye hires Smoky's agent, Georgie Markham, to go look for him.

 Help comes in the form of a letter from a real cowboy named "Stretch" Barnes (also played by Keel), who complains that his friends keep making fun of him because of his resemblance to Smoky.
 After one look at the enclosed photograph, Frye and Patterson travel to see him.
 They talk a reluctant Stretch into impersonating Smoky, telling him that Smoky is dead.

-After a dinner with Lorrison and his wife Martha (Natalie Schafer), a big fan of the actor, Frye and Patterson get the go-ahead to launch a marketing campaign.
+After a dinner with Lorrison and his wife Martha, a big fan of the actor, Frye and Patterson get the go-ahead to launch a marketing campaign.
 Patterson heads out on a nationwide publicity tour with Stretch.
 As they spend time together, Stretch falls in love with her, and eventually presents her with an engagement ring.
 She is reluctant to accept it, but he tells her to keep it and put it on only if she ever decides she loves him back.